pedroalvesbatista/singularity-admindocs/installation.rst

 share.

-If you are not certain that your ``$HOME`` or ``SINGULARITY_CACHEDIR`` filesytems support atomic rename, do not run Singularity in parallel using remote container URLs.
+If you are not certain that your ``$HOME`` or ``SINGULARITY_CACHEDIR`` filesytems support atomic rename, do not run Apptainer in parallel using remote container URLs.
 Instead use ``apptainer pull`` to create a local SIF image, and then run this SIF image in a parallel step.
-An alternative is to use the ``--disable-cache`` option, but this will result in each Singularity instance independently fetching the container from the remote source, into a temporary location.
+An alternative is to use the ``--disable-cache`` option, but this will result in each Apptainer instance independently fetching the container from the remote source, into a temporary location.